October 31, 2019

 11. Twitter Board: Students summarize what was learned in a lesson using 140 characters.
 Pin small strips of paper to a poster or cork board to resemble a Twitter feed.

 12. Top Ten Lists: Students can write out their ten most important takeaways from a lesson plan or a class discussion.
-Encourage them to create lists that are humourous and fun.
+Encourage them to create lists that are humorous and fun.

-13. Roll the Dice: Put a die at each desk.
+13. Roll the Dice: Put a 6-sided dice at each desk.
 At the end of class, each student rolls and briefly answers aloud a question based on the number rolled:

 - I want to remember …